italiangrid/voms-api-java/README.md

 ```

-### Migration workflow
+### Migrating from VOMS API Java v.
+2.x

-In order to use the new API update your pom.xml file with the right version.
+In order to use the new API update your pom.xml with the right dependencies (in case
+you use maven).

 ```bash